MicroEJ/docs/VEEPortingGuide/frontpanel.rst

 Installation
 ============

-In the :ref:`platform configuration <platform_module_configuration>` file, check :guilabel:`Front Panel` to install the Front Panel module.
-When checked, the properties file ``frontpanel/frontpanel.properties`` is required during platform creation to configure the module.
+In the :ref:`VEE Port configuration <platform_module_configuration>` file, check :guilabel:`Front Panel` to install the Front Panel module.
+When checked, the properties file ``frontpanel/frontpanel.properties`` is required during VEE Port creation to configure the module.
 This configuration step is used to identify and configure the Front Panel.

 The properties file must / can contain the following properties:

--  ``project.name`` [mandatory]: Defines the name of the Front Panel project (same workspace as the platform configuration project).
+-  ``project.name`` [mandatory]: Defines the name of the Front Panel project (same workspace as the VEE Port configuration project).
 If the project name does not exist, a new project will be created.

 -  ``fpFile.name`` [optional, default value is "" (*empty*)]: Defines